SDMourtas/BWASD/README.md

 *	McNemar_test.m: function for mid-p-value McNemar test

 # Installation
-*	Unzip the file you just downloaded and copy the WASDC directory to a location,e.g.,/my-directory/
+*	Unzip the file you just downloaded and copy the BWASD directory to a location,e.g.,/my-directory/
 *	Run Matlab/ Octave, Go to /my-directory/BWASD/ at the command prompt
 *	run 'Main_BWASD (Matlab/Octave)